How to Control Mind and Thoughts during Meditation?

 We know that only one thought exists at an instant of time which is continued with the succession of thoughts.
 These thoughts are the collections of our past, present events and future imagination, planning, expectations etc. based on the intellectual outcomes of past and present life experiences.
 Moving along with these thoughts takes one to the endless thoughts.

-The vibrations of the mind correspond to the emotional level of the thoughts that induces and induced by various chemicals present in the body.
+The vibrations of the mind correspond to the emotional level of the thoughts that induce and induced by various chemicals present in the body.
 The thoughts detached from these higher mental vibrations are responsible for slowing down the mind.

 Controlling the mind is nothing but readily shielding these unwanted thoughts, thus considerably reducing the mental waves.
 (Read also 5 Ways of Concentration of Mind Naturally)